-Northwestern University and its training grant-funded programs offer a wide variety of activities and resources to help students and postdocs explore, plan for and succeed in a wide variety of career opportunities.
-The resources on this page support trainees as they think about the next step in their professional journey.
+Northwestern University and its training grant-funded programs can take advantage of a wide array of activities and resources to help trainees explore, plan for, and succeed in a range of careers.
+This section highlights resources available to support trainees as they plan for the next steps of their professional journey.

 - Northwestern Career Advancement

 Northwestern Career Advancement (NCA) is the centralized career office on campus serving undergraduate and graduate students, and alumni.
-Services include express career advising, individual counseling appointments, employment databases, workshops, events and career fairs.
-See Northwestern Career Advancement.
+Services include one-on-one career advising and counseling appointments, employment databases, workshops, events, and career fairs.

 - BioProfessionals Program